Platform API vs SIS

 Where they meet

-A user created via the Platform API is identified system-wide by their SRI.
-Their signed PINTs are exchanged for JWTs at SIS.
+A user created via the Platform API is identified system-wide by their SRI — the wire identity behind Sigil.
+Their signed Stamped Mandates (PINTs on the wire) are exchanged for JWTs at the SIS API.
 The JWT’ssub claim is the same SRI the Platform API uses — the two surfaces are joined at the identity layer, not at the transport layer.

 Which one am I calling